 The mild climate of La Rochelle is perfect if you love an active outdoor lifestyle.
 Hiking paths are plentiful and the town itself is very cycle-friendly.
 It has a system of yellow bicycles called Yélo that offers affordable, sustainable transportation around the city.

-For all those reasons La Rochelle and the whole Charente-Maritime region is very popular with British retirees.
-The added bonus is three main airports within easy reach serviced by budget airlines that fly to the UK.
+For all those reasons La Rochelle and the whole Charente-Maritime region are very popular with foreign retirees.
+The added bonus is three main airports within easy reach serviced by budget airlines that fly to many destinations abroad.

 These 5 places are not quite the ideal +23°C all-year-round paradise.
 However, they are the closest to it you can find in Europe.